Agents can take action

 Product, operations, risk, compliance, and partners all need to understand why a sensitive action was allowed.

-Legacy Pattern
+Legacy pattern

 Traditional digital journeys assume the user is always directly steering the experience and that a generic approval event is enough.

-Next Pattern
+Next pattern

 Sensitive actions require a clearer relationship between the request, the user's authority, and the confidence an organization can place in the result.